Steve Verhelle

 Advanced system administration

-From bash to zcat.
+From at to zcat.
 From DNS to email.
 I possess the skills to configure and administer your systems.

 clusters